Data-driven Public Diplomacy

 A hands-on, collaborative learning experience where participants will analyze public diplomacy events in real-time using marketing, cloud-based programs and social platforms.
 Understanding the life cycle of content and how it moves in the information sphere is a crucial foundation for content creators.

-The workshop took place over two weeks in October 2021.
-It included live sessions of 8.5 online hours, group work between sessions, and assigned self-directed learning.
+Online sessions will take place on March 22, 24, 29 and 31, 2022.
+It included live sessions of 9.5 online hours, group work between sessions, and assigned self-directed learning.
 All scheduled meeting times will be in Pacific Time (time zone converter here).